govau/notify-client-python/DOCUMENTATION.md

 #### template_id (required)

-Sign in to GOV.UK Notify and go to the __Templates page__ to find the template ID.
+Sign in to Notify and go to the **Templates page** to find the template ID.

 #### personalisation (required)